Kadzo-Dzombo/penpal-blog/README.md

 ﻿# Penpal Blog
- This is a responsive website design using HTML, CSS and Bootstrap.
+ This is a responsive website made using using HTML, CSS and Bootstrap.